openrndr/openrndr-guide/docs/setUpYourFirstProgram.markdown

 ## Tip for macOS users

-The console will display
+When running a program the console will display `Warning: Running on macOS without -XstartOnFirstThread JVM argument`.
-`Warning: Running on macOS without -XstartOnFirstThread JVM argument.` when running a program.
-To clear this warning and be able to debug programs:
+To clear this warning (and enable debugging):
 - Open the `Run > Edit Configurations...` menu.
 - Add `-XstartOnFirstThread` in the `VM Options` [text field](https://stackoverflow.com/a/44184837).
 - Click `Ok` to close the dialog.